 Retain a Knowledgeable Taxi Accident Lawyer in Boston

 If you were injured in a crash caused by a taxi driver, either as a passenger or as an occupant in another vehicle, you may be legally entitled to compensation from the other driver.
 Negotiating with insurance companies, understanding your rights, and protecting your right to recovery can be frustrating and stressful unless you put a vigorous attorney on your side.
-At Breakstone, White & Gluck, we have provided legal guidance to accident victims in cities such as Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, Attleboro, Barnstable, Brockton, Plymouth, Worcester, Lawrence, and Springfield.
+At Breakstone, White & Gluck in Massachusetts, we have provided legal guidance to accident victims in cities such as Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, Attleboro, Barnstable, Brockton, Plymouth, Worcester, Lawrence, and Springfield.
 To schedule your free consultation, call us at 1-800-379-1244 or contact us online.

 "My very first trial was against a local taxi company.
 A cab took a sudden turn from the middle lane to an exit, taking out a motorcyclist and causing him some serious injuries.
 It was a five-day trial, and I am happy to tell you we won!
 After that I handled other taxi cases, and the lessons I learned in that first trial helped me handle each one of them.
 With clever corporate arrangements and limitations on the insurance required, the cases have only gotten more difficult, but that’s a challenge we happily take."